russom/DSND-Capstone/Capstone_writeup.md

 In the following we'll see details on all of them (except for the first one).
 I will essentially make reference to the `local` notebook, clarifying commonalities and differences with the `EMR` one as I go.

-Finally, a Conclusion section will summarize the results and possible improvement strategies.
+Finally, a [Conclusions](#Conclusions) section will summarize the results and possible improvement strategies.

 #### _Load and Clean Dataset_